How to Find Bed Bugs

 Reactions to Bites

-How Do Bed Bug Infestations Occur?
+How Do Infestations Occur?

-Bed bugs are attracted to body warmth and the carbon dioxide given off during breathing.
+They are attracted to body warmth and the carbon dioxide given off during breathing.
 During the day, they conceal themselves in dark areas and crevices, such as inside box springs or in the screw holes and cracks in wooden bed frames.
 This habit means that they will also take refuge in clothing, shoes, luggage and other items that are left on or near their current habitat.

 Early Detection is Crucial